spring-projects/spring-ai/README.md

 A full integration test is done twice a day in the [Spring AI Integration Test Repository](https://github.com/spring-projects/spring-ai-integration-tests)

-One way to run integration tests on part of the code is to first do a quick compile and install of the project
+One way to run integration tests on part of the code is to first do a quick compile and install of the project:
 ```shell
 ./mvnw clean install -DskipTests -Dmaven.javadoc.skip=true
 ```
-Then run the integration test for a specific module using the `-pl` option
+Then run the integration test for a specific module using the `-pl` option:
 ```shell
 ./mvnw verify -Pintegration-tests -pl spring-ai-spring-boot-testcontainers
 ```

 ### Documentation

-To build the docs
+To build the docs:
 ```shell
 ./mvnw -pl spring-ai-docs antora
 ```